planet-nine-app/continuebee/README.md

 `createUser()` - Should generate keys, save them appropriately client side, and PUT to /user/create.

-`saveHash(hash)` - Should POST the passed in hash to /user/:uuid/save-hash.
+`saveHash(message)` - Should POST the passed in message to /user/:uuid/save-message.

-`checkHash(hash)` - Should GET to check the saved hash on the client against the saved hash on the server via /user/:uuid?timestamp=timestamp&hash=hash&signature=signature.
+`checkHash(message)` - Should GET to check the saved message on the client against the saved message on the server via /user/:uuid?timestamp=timestamp&message=message&signature=signature.

 `deleteUser(uuid)` - Should DELETE a user by calling /user/:uuid.